origo-map/origo-documentation/content/controls.md

 Option | Description
 ---|---
-`title` | Sets the link title of the control.
+`title` | sets the link title of the control.
-`url` | Sets the address for the link.
+`url` | sets the address for the link.
-`placement` | Option where the button is displayed.
+`placement` | option where the button is displayed.
 Optional, defaults to ["menu"]. ["screen"] or both are possible.
-`hideWhenEmbedded` | If set to true, the control is not added when the map is embedded.
+`hideWhenEmbedded` | if set to true, the control is not added when the map is embedded.
 Defaults to false.

 #### Example link control